Red Faction: Armageddon: Plot

-A group of Cultists, a splinter faction of the Marauders led by Adam Hale, attacked and captured a terraformer that controls the weather of Mars.
-Red Faction forces, led by Frank Winters along with Darius Mason, made an assault on the terraformer.
-Unfortunately, Adam, disguised as one of the Red Faction, tricks Darius and destroys the terraformer.
-The destruction of the terraformer results in catastrophic weather which forces the entire population underground.
+Cultists, a splinter faction of the Marauders and EDF led by Adam Hale, capture a terraformer controlling Mars' weather; Darius Mason and Red Faction forces led by Frank Winters attempt to retake it.
+Unfortunately, Hale, disguised as a Red Faction soldier, tricks Darius and destroys the terraformer, resulting in catastrophic weather that forces the entire population underground.

-A few years later, Darius is working as a freelance miner along with a Marauder friend named Kara within the town of Bastion.
-Darius begins to leave Bastion for a job when Kara tells him not to go due to a major storm coming and her having a bad feeling about the job.
-Mason shrugs it off as nothing to worry about.
-She then tosses him a Benjamin Franklin medallion which she explains is "suppose [sic] to ward off lightning strikes" for good luck.
-When Darius is sent to do the mining job, he becomes trapped in the tunnels.
-At the same time, he learns that he was tricked again by Adam Hale and the cultists who disguised themselves as archaeologists hiring Mason to open a seal that releases an alien race called the Plague.
-Which, coincidentally happens to dwell in the same tunnels.
-After falling off a cliff that left him unconscious for three days, Darius, guided by SAM (Situation Awareness Module), escapes the tunnels into an underground mining colony where he finds the Plague attacking the citizens.
-Grouping up with survivors and some Red Faction soldiers, he escorts an ambulance convoy to Bastion with the help of a L.E.O exosuit that is found along the way.
-Darius then arrives at Bastion to discover that the town is overrun by the Plague, with all the injured holed up in the center of town.
-Darius helps out, only to have them turn on him when they find out that he was involved in the release of the Plague.
-As he escapes to the surface, the pursuers following him are attacked and slaughtered by the alien race.
-The Red Faction, along with Frank, shows up and arrests him, but are attacked, at which point Darius joins the Red Faction and helps fend off the Plague.
+A few years later, Darius is a freelance miner along with a Marauder friend named Kara in the town of Bastion.
+An archeological group led by Kite hires Darius for an excavation job; Kara tells him not to go due to an incoming major storm and a bad feeling, giving him a Benjamin Franklin medallion for luck and to "ward off lightning strikes."
+At the job site, Darius becomes trapped in the tunnels; his employers, Hale and the Cultists in disguise, deceive him into opening a seal, releasing a violent alien race called the Plague.
+Left unconscious for three days, Darius, guided by SAM (Situation Awareness Module), escapes the tunnels into an underground mining colony under attack by the Plague.
+Grouping up with survivors and some Red Faction soldiers, he escorts an ambulance convoy to Bastion with the help of a L.E.O. exosuit.
+However, Bastion is already overrun, so Darius tries to help the injured holed up in the center of town.
+However, the colonists turn against him upon learning he was involved in releasing the Plague, and are massacred while Darius escapes to the surface, where Frank and the Red Faction arrest him.
+However, the soldiers accept his help in fending off an attack.